-Movements in the fair value of financial derivatives and reversals of impairment of investments are considered to be adjusted items.
-Taxation on these items has also been treated as an adjusted item, as has the impact of the change in applicable deferred tax rate from 19% to 25%.
+Movements in the fair value of financial derivatives are considered to be adjusted items.
+The £0.3 million adjusted finance expense for the prior period represented costs incurred to obtain a covenant waiver in respect of the Company's secured debt.
+Impairments of land and buildings and reversals of impairments are considered to be adjusted items.
+Taxation on these items has also been treated as an adjusted item, as has the impact of the change in applicable deferred tax rate from 19% to 25% in the current financial period.